vechain/thor-devkit.py/README.md

 - Transaction methods `get_delgator`, `get_intrinsic_gas`, `get_signature`, `set_signature`, `get_origin` are deprecated in favour of properties. `Transaction.get_body` is replaced with `Transaction.body` property and `Transaction.copy_body()` method. `Transaction.is_delegated` is now a property instead of regular method.
 - Certificate `__init__` method performs basic validation, so some invalid signatures will be rejected during instantiation and not in `verify` method.
 Module-level functions `encode` and `verify` are deprecated in favour of `Certificate` methods.
 - `Bloom` filter has `__contains__` now (so you can use `element in bloom_filter`).
 - ABI module has changed significantly.
 Function and Event can now be instantiated from solidity code with `from_solidity` method.
-New methods were introduced for encoding and decoding. `decode` results are now custom `namedtuple`'s instead of strange dictionary format, see docs for reference.
+New methods were introduced for encoding and decoding. `decode` results are now custom `namedtuple`'s instead of strange dictionary format, see docs for reference. `Event.get_signature` and `Function.get_selector` are deprecated in favour of `Event.signature` and `Function.selector` properties.
 - RLP module functions `pack` and `unpack` are now deprecated, use `BaseWrapper` or `ScalarKind` `serialize` and `deserialize` methods instead.
 - Functions with odd names `derive_publicKey` and `generate_privateKey` are deprecated in favour of `derive_public_key` and `generate_private_key`.
 - `mnemonic.validate` is deprecated, use `mnemonic.is_valid` instead.